Central States Numismatic Society

 Someone else will undoubtedly step forward in the years ahead to continue this Central States history.
 Let it be known to all who read my twenty-four parts that this has been a labor of love.
 In fact, it has been and continues to be a love affair with an organization that has always promoted numismatics as the King of Hobbies.
 I plan to see you all at a coin show or club meeting and share a story or two about where we've been and where we are going.
 Take care and keep smiling!

-Editor's Note - And with that we say THANK YOU, RAY, and close the books on the first seventy years of Central States history and the year-by-year happenings of a grand old organization that was founded by the good folks of a bygone generation we knew and affectionately remember as pioneers of modern-day numismatics.
+Editor's Note - And with that we say THANK YOU, RAY, and close the books on the first sixty one years of Central States history and the year-by-year happenings of a grand old organization that was founded by the good folks of a bygone generation we knew and affectionately remember as pioneers of modern-day numismatics.
 Without a doubt another historian will come along in the future who will pick up where Ray left off and will tell us "the rest of the story."